Whytey/moebot-hass-integration/README.md

 Provides the following:

-- Presents a Vacuum component for control of your MoeBot
+- Presents a Vacuum component for control of your MoeBot (actual control not yet implemented).
 - Further controls to manage whether the MoeBot continues to mow during rain
 - Sensors to monitor the working state, errors and battery level of the MoeBot